Skip to main content

 Web Service API

 If SOAP header security is enabled, the web service can only be called with a specific SOAP header.
-This is generated using the enclosed .NET class library.
-In addition, a suitable token must be created.
+This is generated using the included .NET class library.
+In addition, a corresponding token must be created.
 This configuration is explained below using an example.

-1. Configuration in the configuration file "web.config" of the web service (alternatively via the application "SCCM Manager Web Config" on the server, open via the start menu):
+1. Configuration in the web service’s “web.config” file (alternatively, via the “SCCM Manager Web Config” application on the server; open it from the Start menu):

 soap_header_setting_thumb_480_0.png

-The "AssemblyName" is freely selectable and will be displayed later in the web service log next to the calling user.
+The “AssemblyName” can be chosen freely and will later be displayed in the web service log next to the calling user.

-2. Generation of a random GUID and extension of the "Tokens.xml" file in the "Resources" directory of the web service:
+2. Generate a random GUID and append it to the “Tokens.xml” file in the “Resources” directory of the web service:

 soap_header_token_thumb_480_0.png

-3. Include the web service reference in Visual Studio:
+3. Add the web service reference in Visual Studio:

 WebService-API-03_thumb_480_0.pngWebService-API-04_thumb_480_0.pngWebService-API-05_thumb_480_0.pngWebService-API-06_thumb_480_0.png

-4. Include the file "SCCMWebService.Token.dll" in Visual Studio:
+4. Add the “SCCMWebService.Token.dll” file in Visual Studio:

-The SCCMWebService.Token.dll from Server installation path\Copy API to your own project directory, then reference it.
+Copy the SCCMWebService.Token.dll from Server installation path\API to your project directory, then reference it.

-5. Instantiation of the web service with the Soap header, the GUID passed corresponds to the one previously defined from the "Token.xml" file:
+5. Instantiate the web service with the SOAP header; the passed GUID corresponds to the one previously defined in the “Token.xml” file:

 SCCMWebService.SCCMWebService sccmWebService = new SCCMWebService.SCCMWebService();